am-kantox/dry-mutations/README.md

       string :maturity_choice, in: %w(spot forward_days fixed_date)
       optional do
         hash :maturity_days_set do
-          integer :days # For spot or forward_days options end
+          integer :days, default: 3 # For spot or forward_days options end
         hash :maturity_date_set do
           date :date # When passing a fixed date